 Stargazers are in for a treat this year.
-On April 22 and 23, 2018, you’ll be able to see the Lyrid Meteor Shower in all its glory.
-Here are some tips on how, when, and where to get the best view.
+On April 22-23, 2018, you’ll be able to see the Lyrid Meteor Shower.
+Here are some tips on how to get the best view.

 Few things compare to the beauty of a night sky crisscrossed with the bright lights of a meteor shower.
 Every April, the Lyrid meteor shower dazzles viewers with a spectacle of fast, bright meteors that leave behind glowing dust trains.
 Although there is no guarantee that bad weather or heavy clouds won’t impact viewing conditions, 2018 proves to be a promising display since there should be little interference from moonlight.
 Follow these preparations to give yourself the best chance for viewing these cosmic wonders.

 When to Watch

 The Lyrid meteors are debris left in the wake of Comet Thatcher, which orbits the sun once every 415 years.
 They’re among the oldest known meteor showers, with the first recorded observations dating back to 687 B.C.
 The Lyrid meteor shower is active during the same time frame every year, from April 16 to April 25.
 You might be able to view meteors any night during those dates, but the peak action day for 2018 is April 22, with an estimated 18 meteors per hour.
 If bad weather threatens the view, the days before and after, April 21 and April 23, could also produce a good showing.
 Take to the skies after midnight and before dawn, since during that time the moon will have set and viewing is optimal.